Granulate/gprofiler/README.md

 * `--disable-pidns-check` is required because gProfiler won't run in the init PID NS.
 * `--perf-mode=none` is required because gProfiler will not have permissions to run system-wide `perf`, so we will profile only runtime processes, such as Java.
 See [perf-less mode](#perf-less-mode) for more information.

+### Databricks unique service names for job clusters
+By using `--databricks-job-name-as-service-name`, gProfiler will use the Job Clusters' job name as service name.
+By default, this flag relies on the `spark.databricks.clusterUsageTags.clusterAllTags` property to extract the Job name.

+In case gProfiler spots this property is redacted, gProfiler will use the `spark.databricks.clusterUsageTags.clusterName` property as service name.

 ## Running as a Kubernetes DaemonSet
 See [gprofiler.yaml](deploy/k8s/gprofiler.yaml) for a basic template of a DaemonSet running gProfiler.
 Make sure to insert the `GPROFILER_TOKEN` and `GPROFILER_SERVICE` variables in the appropriate location!